verrazzano/docs/content/en/docs/samples/multicluster/hello-helidon/_index.md

 ## Deploy the Hello World Helidon application

-1. Apply the `hello-helidon` multicluster resources to deploy the application.
-Each multicluster resource is an envelope that contains an OAM resource and a list of clusters to which to deploy.
+1. Apply the `hello-helidon` multicluster application configuration resource to deploy the application.
+The multicluster resource is an envelope that contains an OAM resource and a list of clusters to which to deploy.
    ```shell
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN apply \
        -f {{< release_source_url raw=true path=examples/multicluster/hello-helidon/hello-helidon-comp.yaml >}}